notaylinn/noiseguard-ai/README.md

 # 🔊 NoiseGuard AI

 **AI-powered environmental noise assessment platform for Kazakhstan.**
+NoiseGuard AI transforms a smartphone audio recording into a structured environmental noise report using local AI inference and acoustic signal analysis.

 Built for the **Tech Vision** hackathon.
 NoiseGuard AI lets citizens record or upload an environmental sound, classifies it with a real